khannatanmai/basic-rdb-sql/README.md

 - with multiple tables, tables should be same length
 - with multiple tables, attribute mentioned should be in one of the tables mentioned
 - attribute in WHERE must be in mentioned tables
+- Columns mentioned in Select where must be in mentioned tables
+- Module won't point out ambiguity

 ## Note
 - Order of attributes in SELECT does not matter
 - In Aggregate, no space between function and brackets
+- Where clause column need not be in select columns

 ## Order of Execution (Pipeline)
 - Parse Query